Of the many floor options available when building your garage, a wooden floor might not be the first that comes to mind.

 Generally, protective seals such as hardwood floor paints or epoxy paints are good to have on wooden garages.

-And the good thing is you do not have to hire any professionals for getting the job done.
+And the good thing is you do not have to hire any professionals to get the job done.

 If the wood is properly treated, then the risk of fire is minimized.